TouchDesigner/TouchEngine-UE/docs/how-tos/work-with-Pars.md

 Any parameter that is of size > 1 is compatible with arrays of floats, or in some cases vectors.

 Menus are working as indices, with integers.

+# Slider type properties (ints, floats)

+When updating a value using the slider, the change doesn’t trigger the construction blueprint of the actor to re-init anymore.
+This prevent frame drops when tweaking a property.
+However, this means that the value will update and be passed to the TouchEngine Component only when the mouse is released.

+> ⚠️TouchEngine supports range min/max and clamp min/max values.
+Users should set those to avoid cases where incredibly small or incredibly high values are being passed from / to TouchEngine / Unreal.